open-contracting/standard/standard/docs/en/schema/conformance_and_extensions.md

 As of version 1.1, release/record packages should contain a version property explicitly declaring their version.
 All packages without an explicit version declared should be validated against the version 1.0 schema unless othewise instructed by the user.

-An application should:
+Validators and applications should:

-* Report to the user when it encounters a version of the data it does not support.
+* Report to the user when it encounters a version of the data it does not support;

+* Reject data from a higher integer version than it supports, unless otherwise instructed by the user;

-* Report to the user when it encounters extensions it does not support.
+* Report to the user when it encounters extensions it does not support;

 Validators **must** report a warning to the user when they encounter properties not covered by the version of the schema and extensions that they are validating against.

 Applications **may** report a warning to use the user when they encounter properties they do not support, or **may** discard these properties.

+The handling of additional properties and deprecated properties is implementation defined.

 See also the [deprecation guidance](deprecation.md).